 If you’re looking for a good time on a budget, the long island iced tea may just be your drink.
 Very tasty and full of lots of alcohol, it’s an easy yet hefty drink to have on a night out.

-At home, you need to have 5 alcohols on hand to make this drink.
+At home, you need to have 5 kinds of alcohol on hand to make this drink.
 The recipe also calls for lemon juice – and fresh is always best whenever possible.

 To make your long island iced tea, combine the following: